- In-class Courses

 Please direct any questions regarding textbooks to email@example.com or 1-800-387-2991 ext 106.

 Withdrawal from the course before the start date will result in a refund of 100%.
 Please contact CMA Ontario regarding withdrawals.
-Refunds are not be available to candidates who voluntarily decide to withdraw after the start of the course.
+Refunds are not available to candidates who voluntarily decide to withdraw after the start of the course.

 Candidates will be required to write midterm and final exams on the indicated date at a specified centre arranged by their respective provincial bodies.
 Information about exam location and other details will be emailed to students at least 7 business days prior to the examination date.